 USDA will continue to work to bring additional U.S. and foreign financial institutions into the program to expand options for U.S. exporters.
-Six new foreign banks and one U.S. bank were added to the GSM-102 program during FY 2022.
+Five new foreign banks were added to the GSM-102 program during FY 2023.
 USDA will also continue to make additional U.S. exporters aware of GSM-102 program benefits.

-1 FAS modified its methodology for calculating the Economic Return Ratio in FY 2022; therefore, FY 2022 figures are not directly comparable to figures in previous years.
+1 FAS modified its methodology for calculating the Economic Return Ration in FY 2022; therefore, FY 2023 and 2022 figures are not directly comparable to figures in previous years.